JoKraken/SBMA_FinalProject/README.md

-## What we want to do
+### What we want to do

-We want to programm a sport App.
-You can do the following thinks:
+We want to program a sport App.
+You can do the following things:

-* track the heartbeat druring the running
+* track the heartbeat during the running

 * track your gps position

-* see a overview over the last runs
+* see a overview of the last runs

-* trun on and of the sensors
+* turn on and off the sensors